Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 	> [!div class="mx-imgBorder"]
 	> ![Agile process context menu, Choose Change team projects to use Agile](_img/process/change-project-to-system-process.png)

-	The system lists only those team projects that are valid for the current process.
+	The system lists only those projects that are valid for the current process.

 0. Click the checkbox of those projects you want to change to use the Agile process.